Yell0wflash/amperage/README.md

 };
 ```

-What I personally recommend is to use a new Github Pages project and refer it from your main site.
-Here you can see a [fully functional example using Disqus](https://github.com/asurbernardo/blog-comments).

 ## ❯ Contributing to Amperage

 If you have a feature request or have found a bug feel free to open a new issue.